 - Pediatric services

-Dig in to see how much health insurance your employees can have access to.
-There could be caps and rules in place to prevent too much use of any of the services.
+Dig in to see how much health insurance your employees can access on different plans.
+Keep in mind there could be caps and rules in place to prevent too much use of certain services.

 3. What About Networks of Doctors?

 Before selecting a plan, always look at the network of doctors.
 Health Maintenance Organizations (HMOs) require employees to only visit approved doctors and often times require employees to get approval to see another doctor.
 These tend to be cheaper than the Preferred Provider Organization (PPO), for example, which lets employees choose their own doctor.
 Many insurance plans will cover out-of-network doctor’s visits, but these visits are typically more expensive because the carriers don’t have arrangements with the doctor.

 Again, consider the demographics and geography of your team.
 You’ll likely consider different plans if all your employees work in one office than you would if you employ a remote team spread throughout different cities or states.

 Justworks helps growing businesses provide access to quality health insurance at affordable rates.
 Your employees will have access to a variety of insurance plans including no deductible, low deductible, or high deductible.
 You can learn more about us here.